junmokane/spatially-aware-transformer/README.md

 **Image dataset** We use the `thumbnail128x128` from FFHQ dataset.
 You can download it [here](https://github.com/NVlabs/ffhq-dataset).
 Put `thumbnail128x128` folder in `ffhq_dataset` folder.

 **Trajectory dataset**
 Trajectory dataset consists of agent's trajectory.
-Dataset is available [here](https://www.dropbox.com/scl/fo/h4luqcg5hsvwfrvgio82h/h?dl=0&preview=knn_sort.zip).
+Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv) (knn_sort.zip file).
 Each file has agent's trajectory in $10 \times 10$ grid.
 In data generating process, random place cluster is generated first, and the agent randomly walks in the grid space.
 If you want to generate data by yourself, run `ffhq_dataset/ffhq_pos_gen.py`.

 ### Training